What is an herbalist?

 How do you grow up to be one?

 This is an interesting question, and I think it looks different for every herbalist.
 I had gardens as a kid and off and on as I grew up, and my curiosity about plants was instilled early in life.
 I also lost a parent to cancer at a young age, which was obviously very challenging, but it was that experience that got me thinking about alternative forms of healthcare like herbalism in the first place.
 As a teenager, the thought that I could turn my love of plants into a career never even crossed my mind, and when I went to college, I got a business degree.

 And I ended up unhappy with it.
 I had administrative jobs that were challenging in all the wrong ways and I was looking for a change.
 Funny enough, I was on my porch watering my plants and thinking about what I was going to do when I decided to look up information on the basil in front of me.
-I learned that it was actually a medicinal species of basil and something just clicked.
-This sudden realization that plants are medicine and they can be used to heal people was so exciting, and I knew at that moment that this was what I wanted to do with my life.
+I learned that it was actually a species of basil used in herbalism and something just clicked.
+This sudden realization that plants can be so much more than food and that people have had relationships with them for millenia was so exciting, and I knew at that moment that this was what I wanted to do with my life.
 They say the plants find you.
 And that’s what happened for me.
 Within a few months I’d moved to Seattle and started attending Bastyr University.